The Exceptional Set in Goldbach's Problem with two Chen Primes: Notation and structure

-\end{definition} Condition (1) ensures a good saving when the main-sieves are removed in Proposition~\ref{prop_MSremoval}, whereas the factorisation conditions in (2) make sure that $\Lambda(n)w(n+2)$ fulfils minor arc bounds, see Lemma~\ref{lem:minor}, which in particular uses work of Matom\"aki~\cite{matomaki} on twisted Bombieri--Vinogradov estimates.
+where the function $\lambda$ fulfils the following. \begin{enumerate} \item $\lambda(1)=1$ and $\lambda(d)\neq 0$ implies $p\nmid d$ for all $p < P_1$. \item $\lambda=\lambda_{1}\star\lambda_{2}$ with $|\lambda_{i}(d)|\ll \tau(d)^{O(1)}$, and $\lambda_{1}$ is supported on $[1,D_{\mathrm{M},1}]$, and $\lambda_{2}$ is a sum of $O_{\delta_1}(1)$ many well-factorable functions supported on $[1,D_{\mathrm{M},2}]$. \end{enumerate} \end{definition} Condition (1) ensures a good saving when the main-sieves are removed in Proposition~\ref{prop_MSremoval}, whereas the factorisation conditions in (2) make sure that $\Lambda(n)\omega(n+2)$ fulfils minor arc bounds, see Lemma~\ref{lem:minor}, which in particular uses work of Matom\"aki~\cite{matomaki} on twisted Bombieri--Vinogradov estimates.
 We remark that Definition~\ref{def:mainsieve} may be a misnomer in that it does not include any requirement that $f_\textup{M}$ should be a lower or upper bound sieve, making more general functions admissible than classical sieves.
 These main-sieves will come up for us in the construction of Chen's minorant in Proposition~\ref{le_chensieve}.
 As is well known, the linear sieve can be written as a sum of well-factorable weights (see Lemma~\ref{lem:wellfac}).
 Thus, by choosing $\lambda_1$ to be trivial, it is a main-sieve as long as the sifting range does not include primes less than $P_1$.
-When we speak of the linear sieve we always mean the version with well-factorable weights.
+When we speak of the linear sieve, we always mean the version with well-factorable weights.